Abelhubprog/Promtok/README.md

 ### The Core Agent Team

-MAESTRO's capabilities are driven by a team of specialized agents, each with a distinct role:
+PROMTOK's capabilities are driven by a team of specialized agents, each with a distinct role:

 *   **Agent Controller (The Orchestrator):** Manages the entire mission, delegating tasks to the appropriate agents and ensuring the workflow progresses smoothly from one phase to the next.
 *   **Planning Agent (The Strategist):** Takes the user's initial request and transforms it into a structured, hierarchical research plan and a report outline.
 This creates a clear roadmap for the mission.
 *   **Research Agent (The Investigator):** Executes the research plan by gathering information.
 It uses its tools—the local RAG pipeline and web search—to find relevant evidence and organizes it into structured `ResearchNote` objects.
-*   **Reflection Agent (The Critical Reviewer):** This is the key to MAESTRO's analytical depth.
+*   **Reflection Agent (The Critical Reviewer):** This is the key to PROMTOK's analytical depth.
 The Reflection Agent constantly reviews the work of other agents, identifying knowledge gaps, inconsistencies, or deviations from the plan.
 Its feedback drives the iterative loops that refine and improve the quality of the research.
 *   **Writing Agent (The Synthesizer):** Takes the curated research notes and weaves them into a coherent, well-structured narrative that follows the report outline.

 ### The Research Process: Iteration and Refinement